GET TAX RELIEF NOW!

 Step 9: Organize Documentation by Tax Year and Transaction Type

 Create a spreadsheet that shows all transactions grouped by year, then by type: income, capital gain, and capital loss.
-Include original cost basis, date, fair market value on transaction date, amount received, and calculated gain or loss.
+Include the original cost basis, date, fair market value of the transaction, amount received, and calculated gain or loss.

 Step 10: Check Whether You Filed Form 8949 and Schedule D

-The IRS expects all capital gains and losses to be reported on these forms.
+The IRS requires you to report all capital gains and losses on these forms.
 If you did not file them or filed them incorrectly, the IRS will match your return to exchange data.

 Step 11: Review the Statute of Limitations for Each Year

-Generally, the IRS has three years from the tax return due date to assess additional tax.
+Generally, the IRS has three years from the due date of the tax return to assess additional tax.
 If you omitted more than twenty-five percent of gross income, the period extends to six years.

 Step 13: Respond to All IRS Notices Within the Deadline

-If you receive a notice of deficiency, audit notice, or information request, mark the deadline on your calendar and respond completely by that date.
+Should you receive a notice of deficiency, audit notice, or information request, be sure to note the deadline on your calendar and respond fully by that date.
 Missing deadlines can waive your right to appeal.

 Step 14: Decide Whether to Represent Yourself or Hire a Professional